GLOBAL ECONOMIC GROWTH DRIVES DEMAND

 Copper has been at the center of communications breakthroughs throughout human history, from the telephone to high-speed computer applications, satellite technology and even wireless communications.

 Copper is the backbone of construction: a critical metal for wire, plumbing and hardware.
-It is the best conductor of electricity and heat, vital to energy efficiency.
+It has the best electrical and thermal heat conductivity of any industrial metal and is vital to energy efficiency.

 Man’s oldest metal, copper, remains at the heart of emerging technology for the future.
 Renewable and alternative energy applications, medical science research, and hybrid and electric automobile development depend on the red metal and use more copper than standard applications.
 For example, the typical U.S.-built conventional automobile contains approximately 50 pounds of copper, and hybrid and electric vehicles can use more than double that amount.